AdobeDocs/experience-manager-65.en/help/communities/advanced.md

 * **Scoring range**

-  The range for advanced scores is defined by this value (maximum possible score) and 0 (lowest possible score).
+  The range for advanced scores is defined by this value (maximum score) and 0 (lowest possible score).

   Default value is 100 so that scoring range is 0-100.